Freedom of religion: Secular liberalism

-Adam Smith argued in favour of freedom of religion.

 The French philosopher Voltaire noted in his book on English society, Letters on the English (1733), that freedom of religion in a diverse society was deeply important to maintaining peace in that country.
 It was also important to understand why England at that time was more prosperous in comparison to the country's less religiously tolerant European neighbours.
 Take a view of the Royal Exchange in London, a place more venerable than many courts of justice, where the representatives of all nations meet for the benefit of mankind.
 There the Jew, the Mahometan [Muslim], and the Christian transact together, as though they all professed the same religion, and give the name of infidel to none but bankrupts.
 There the Presbyterian confides in the Anabaptist, and the Churchman depends on the Quaker's word.
+If one religion only were allowed in England, the Government would very possibly become arbitrary; if there were but two, the people would cut one another’s throats; but as there are such a multitude, they all live happy and in peace.

+Adam Smith argued in favour of freedom of religion.

-If one religion only were allowed in England, the Government would very possibly become arbitrary; if there were but two, the people would cut one another’s throats; but as there are such a multitude, they all live happy and in peace.Adam Smith, in his book The Wealth of Nations (using an argument first put forward by his friend and contemporary David Hume), states that in the long run it is in the best interests of society as a whole and the civil magistrate (government) in particular to allow people to freely choose their own religion, as it helps prevent civil unrest and reduces intolerance.
+Adam Smith, in his book The Wealth of Nations (using an argument first put forward by his friend and contemporary David Hume), states that in the long run it is in the best interests of society as a whole and the civil magistrate (government) in particular to allow people to freely choose their own religion, as it helps prevent civil unrest and reduces intolerance.
 So long as there are enough religions and/or religious sects operating freely in a society then they are all compelled to moderate their more controversial and violent teachings, so as to be more appealing to more people and so have an easier time attracting new converts.
 It is this free competition amongst religious sects for converts that ensures stability and tranquillity in the long run.